-Response: The City Council maintained a large number of trees across the city.
-Some tree maintenance carried out by CoLC was on behalf of LCC, such as trees on the public highway.
-LCC benefitted from the contract held by CoLC which resulted in best value.
+Response: The city Council maintained a large number of trees across the city.
+Some tree maintenance carried out by CoLC was on behalf of LCC, such a highway trees.
+LCC benefitted from the contract held by CoLC which resulted in the best value.
 If a resident was unhappy with a tree which caused disruption to footpaths and walls, it was often the case that they did not wish for the removal of the tree.
-If residents requested a radical solution, the views of LCC would be sought on what was deemed to be acceptable.
-Any action taken by the City Council had to be acceptable to LCC.
-The legal position permitted cutting back of overhanging tree branches, to the perimeter of the property and the return of branches however it would not be the best solution.
+If residents faced suffering and requested a radical solution, the views of LCC would be sought on what they deemed to be acceptable.
+Any action taken by the city Council had to be acceptable to LCC.
+The legal position permitted a cutting back of overhanging tree branches, to the permitter of the property and the return of branches however it would not be the best solution.
 Discussions continued with LCC and a meeting had been requested on a particular street to assess all trees.